enceris/enceris.github.io/p/2/raw.md

 "Answer my question first, Adel."

-"Ah, noble etiquette, right?"
-He leaned his back against the wall, crossing his arms together.
+"Ah, noble etiquette, right?" he leaned his back against the wall, crossing his arms together.
 "Honor and glory should mean the same, but they've both been mentioned.
 For me, honor's always been staying true to one's convictions.
 We've all taken a vow to protect, which is why I was